 Panel 3: Productivity of the Public Sector and Public Procurement

-Vitezslav Titl (KU Leuven) “Data transparency, public oversight and collusion on e-procurement” (with Bruno Baranek, Leon Musolff)
+Vitezslav Titl (Utrecht University) “Data transparency, public oversight and collusion on e-procurement” (with Bruno Baranek, Leon Musolff)

 Sebastian Blesse (ZEW) “What are the priorities of public buyers?
 Evidence from a conjoint experiment with bureaucrats in Finland, Germany and Italy” (with Janne Tukiainen, Albrecht Bohne, Leonardo Giuffrida, Jan Jääskeläinen, Ari Luukinen, Antti Sieppi)

 Panel Discussion: The US Election: What Impact on EU-US-Asia Trade Relations?

 Anna Ashton (Senior Director for Government Affairs, US-China Business Council)

 Rüdiger Bachmann (Professor of Economics, University of Notre Dame)

 Lisandra Flach (Director of the ifo Institute Center for International Economics)